VinceK15/taskmanager/README.md

-Simple Taskmanager using ReactJS
+Simple Taskmanager using ReactJS, JSON server

 To run: type npm start in terminal

-Need to do:

-Add task function
-More options